 If you somehow clear those hurdles, your employer still has grounds to issue different work requirements based on your vaccination status or suspend or fire you for cause, as may have happened in the whole Washington State University football saga, when head coach Nick Rolovich requested a religious exemption and was let go anyway.
 "If you go to work for Home Depot, you've got to have a drug test periodically," Kuszler says.
 "You don't want your drug tests, you don't get to work at Home Depot.
 Same difference."

-The debate about religious exemption will likely continue to ramp up as Boeing recently instituted a vaccine mandate of its own to comply with an executive order requiring Covid vaccines for federal contractors.
-Biden also just announced an emergency vaccine rule that applies to large private businesses (100 or more employees), requiring workers to either get vaccinated or face weekly Covid testing.
-Workers have until January 4 to comply.
+The debate about religious exemption will likely continue.
+Boeing instituted a vaccine mandate of its own to comply with an executive order requiring Covid vaccines for federal contractors, then suspended it.
+Biden's emergency vaccine rule for large private businesses (100 or more employees) was also recently shot down by the Supreme Court.
+In short, it's confusing.

-Either way, Inslee's mandate seems to have the intended effect.
+Either way, Inslee's mandate seems to have the intended effect, at least initially.
 About 49 percent of state employees were fully vaccinated as of September 6, but that number leapt to 92 percent by October 11.